 TextPower also provides a special function called an "auto-welcome" message that works on the keyword, too, but is sent only the first time that the mobile number texts the keyword.
 This allows TextPower customers to create a one-time "welcome" message that is sent to users in addition to the standard keyword reply that they receive.
 So the first time, and the first time only that the mobile number texts the keyword they would receive both the auto-welcome and the reply message.
 Sending the keyword after that would generate only the reply message.

 SPECIAL NOTE: If a mobile number is added to your account by importing it via a spreadsheet upload it will NOT receive the auto-welcome message.
-If the number is added by using the "Import Cell Number" field in the AlertManager app it WILL receive the auto-welcome message.

 - Command Words (also referred to as "carrier required" words) - are words that the cellular carriers require TextPower to respond to in a special way.
 In particular the words HELP, STOP, QUIT and CANCEL all must be handled differently than keywords; anyone who sends any of those words must receive a response which is determined by whether they are opted into a keyword or not.
 STOP, QUIT and CANCEL all have the same function - they opt the mobile number out of the keyword and discontinue any further messages from being sent.
 If a user is opted into multiple keywords then they must text KEYWORD STOP or STOP KEYWORD to opt-out of a specific keyword.